Chris Welker explains how a consumer proposal is a great way to avoid bankruptcy and settle your debts.

 What is the process for filing a consumer proposal?

-Meet with a licensed Trustee in Bankruptcy who will:
+Meet with a licensed insolvency trustee who will:

 - Review your finances and determine what you can afford to pay creditors

 - Recommend what you need to offer your creditors based on your situation